Where We Be

 the ocean -- with the lighthouse perched pretty as a picture above

-People come to Peggy's Cove for the lighthouse but stay for the setting: it's an amazing place to explore
+People come to Peggy's Cove for the lighthouse but stay for the seaside setting

 At the entrance to the site is Peggy's Cove itself, a charming little cove full of fishing shacks and lobster traps

-Robin took this pretty image with the lobster traps front-and-center
+Robin took this image with the lobster traps front-and-center

 Looking in the other direction, you can see the rest of the picturesque little fishing village